2023 Best Business Schools in West Virginia

 Learn more about these excellent schools below:

-Our rankings named University of Charleston the best school in West Virginia for business students working on their degree.
+Our analysis found University of Charleston to be the best school for business students in West Virginia.

 Degree recipients from UC accumulate an average of $22,697 in student debt by the time they complete their degree.
 Once they receive their degree, UC graduates enter the workforce, making an average salary of $61,717 during the early year of their career.

-The excellent programs at West Virginia University helped the school earn the #5 place on this year’s ranking of the best business schools in West Virginia.
+The excellent programs at Wheeling University helped the school earn the #4 place on this year’s ranking of the best business schools in West Virginia.

 Degree recipients from Alderson Broaddus University accumulate an average of $33,573 in student debt by the time they complete their degree.After graduating from Alderson Broaddus University, students go on to jobs where they make an average of $47,356 during the early years of their career.

-Degree recipients from New River Community and Technical College accumulate an average of $11,220 in student debt by the time they complete their degree.
+On average, students take out $11,220 in loans while pursuing their degree.
 Once they receive their degree, New River Community and Technical College graduates enter the workforce, making an average salary of $29,145 during the early year of their career.

 Read full report on New River Community and Technical College